1. Basic configuration

 reload

-The delete vlan.dat command is necessary to delete the VLAN configuration.
+command is necessary to delete the VLAN configuration.

 Save configuration

-You can save the current configuration by copying it to the startup configuration as follows: copy running-config startup-config in privileged EXEC mode.
+You can save the current configuration by copying it to the startup configuration as follows: copy running-config startup-config

 Name device

-You can name a cisco device by entering the hostname [name] command in global configuration mode.
+You can name a cisco device by entering the hostname [name]

 Message of the day

-You can set a message of the day using the banner motd "[message]" (or with the " as any identical character) command in global configuration mode.
+You can set a message of the day using the banner motd "[message]"

 Disable DNS-lookup

-You can disable DNS-lookup using the no ip domain-lookup command in global configuration mode.
+You can disable DNS-lookup using the no ip domain-lookup

 IP Address

-You can set the IP address of any interface, by entering ip address [ip-address] [subnet mask].
-On a switch this is usually done on a certain VLAN, on a router this can be done in the loopback [number] interface.
-The default gateway is given by ip default-gateway [ip-address].
+.
+On a switch this is usually done on a certain VLAN, on a router this can be done in the loopback [number]

 2. Command modes

-Cisco networking devices have several command modes, each of them has a different command set, to go back to a lower (less privileged) command mode use the exit command.
+Cisco networking devices have several command modes, each of them has a different command set, to go back to a lower (less privileged) command mode use the exit

 User EXEC Mode

 After you access the device, you are automatically in user EXEC command mode.
 The EXEC commands available at the user level are a subset of those available at the privileged level.
 This is the least privileged command mode.
-User EXEC mode is denoted by a >.
+User EXEC mode is denoted by a >

 Privileged EXEC Mode

 The privileged command set includes those commands contained in user EXEC mode as well as commands that configure operating parameters.
-Privileged access should be password-protected to prevent unauthorised use, you can achieve this by entering the enable secret [password] command in global configuration mode.
-It is highly recommend to also enable password encryption.
-Privileged EXEC mode is denoted by a #.
+Privileged access should be password-protected to prevent unauthorised use, you can achieve this by entering the enable secret [password]

-To access privileged EXEC mode, enter the enable command from user EXEC mode.
+To access privileged EXEC mode, enter the enable

 Global Configuration Mode

 Configuration mode commands apply to features that affect the device as a whole.
-Global configuration mode is denoted by (config)#.
+Global configuration mode is denoted by (config)#

-From privileged EXEC mode you can reach global configuration mode by entering the configure terminal command.
+From privileged EXEC mode you can reach global configuration mode by entering the configure terminal

 Interface/Line Configuration Mode

 Interface/Line configuration mode commands let you configure specific interfaces/lines on the router.
-Interface configuration mode is denoted by (config-if)# and line configuration mode by (config-line)#.
+Interface configuration mode is denoted by (config-if)#

-From global configuration mode you can reach interface configuration mode by entering the interface [interface-name] command.
-Similarly to reach line configuration mode you can enter the line [line-name] command.
+From global configuration mode you can reach interface configuration mode by entering the interface [interface-name]

-You can go back to the privileged EXEC mode from this mode by entering the command end.
+You can go back to the privileged EXEC mode from this mode by entering the command end

 3. Management interfaces